chaudatascience/channel_adaptive_models/README.md

- in microscopy imaging

-A Pytorch implementation for Channel-adaptive models in our paper.
-If you find ourpaper useful, please consider citing:
+A Pytorch implementation for channel-adaptive models in our paper.
+If you find our paper useful, please consider citing it as:

 ```
 @InProceedings{ChenCHAMMI2023,